 - Promotional Pictures/Video – It is nearly impossible to get pictures of an event or even action shot that you can use for marketing.
 Require pictures be taken in lieu of payment.
 This is only possible if the event has a professional photographer.
 You do not want Aunt Jody’s home pictures, you what professional quality shots.
 Arrangement can be made to take two dozen shots before the start of the event.
 Get posed action shots, close-ups, and creative shots that can be used for future marketing.

 - Require Assistance – VIP and paid acts get support, request the same.
 Just because you may be giving your time for free, does not mean you have to be treated like a nobody.
 Request people to help in setup, breakdown, and line control.
 Follow up weeks prior to ensure people are scheduled to assist you.
 Make them treat you like a VIP, but do not be a premadona.
 You are seeking respect, not demigod status.

 - Get the Arrangement in Writing with a Bill – State clearly in the cover letter that the following terms have been agreed on – use bullet points for options.
 This way any idiot can see what they need to provide.
 Enclose a billing stating, if the agreed arrangement cannot be met, please make a check payable too, in the amount of… This drives home the fact that they have an “agreement” and need to meet their obligation, otherwise they need to cut you a check.

-I think of free is when you have given up making calls, sending out fliers, networking, solicited family and friend, and then I will think about offering my services for free.
-I like to let free be for the events I want to donate too.
-All others, I will hit them up for a fee.
+I think free is when you have given up making calls, sending out fliers, networking, soliciting family and friends, and then I will think about offering my services for free.
+I like to let free be for the events I want to donate to.
+For all others, I will hit them up for a fee.

-For all those people who want it free – sit down with the Sunday paper, make a list of all the major companies/store, and see how many of these places give things away for free.
-You may see buy one-get one free, but free?
+For all those who want it free – sit down with the Sunday paper, make a list of all the major companies/stores, and see how many of these places give things away for free.
+You may see buy one get one free, but free?
 Nothing is for free.
-Read the fine print, you have to give something up to get it free.
+Please read the fine print; you have to give something up to get it free.